laurentperrinet/sciblog/docs/posts/2011-07-07-using-a-versioning-system.rst

         svn switch --relocate file:///original/path/to/repos file:///new/path

-   |alert| WARNING: this will not work if
-   ``file:///original/path/to/repos`` is not *exactly* the original URL.
+   WARNING: this will not work if ``file:///original/path/to/repos`` is not *exactly* the original URL.
    BE sure to check before with ``svn info``.